minhleeit/ZsecurityApp/readme.md

   * Make sure you specify a different environment and not an existing one
 5. `amplify push`

+# Adding GraphQL

+1. `amplify add api`, I think is step is unnecessary because GraphQL has already been added to the application.
+  * Make sure you select `GraphQL`
+2. `amplify push`

 # Running the application

 1. `npm start`, and choose the platform